pranigopu/artificialIntelligence-in-games/README.md

 # Artificial intelligence in games
 Code from my learnings in the first semester module "Artificial Intelligence in Games" of my MSc.
-AI course.
+AI degree.

 ## Lab sessions list
 - Lab 1: Getting started with TAG (Tabletop Games Framework)